UPcload/FitAnalytics-WebView-ReactNative/README.md

     // (when applicable) the ISO-code of user's selected language "userLanguage": String,

-    // the ISO-code of shop's current default language "shopLanguage": String,
+    // (required) the ISO-code of shop's current default language "shopLanguage": String,

-    // the ISO country code of the current shop "shopCountry": String,
+    // (required) the ISO country code of the current shop "shopCountry": String,

     // the full URL for thumbnail